-I look forward to building an organizational culture that reflects the crucial elements of our womanhood.
+I look forward to building an organizational culture that reflects the crucial elements of my womanhood.
 A culture of caring for and supporting each other.
 A culture that celebrates collaboration and respects the importance of work-life balance, family and relationships.

 Mercedes Bent - 7/10/19

 When I began my career I didn’t have a purpose, [but] that would all change two years later when I’ve realized that education is a tool I can use to actualize my purpose of helping disadvantaged groups, specifically [through] improving the plight of Black people, gender equality, and education quality.

 LAAF.org has equipped me with the confidence and passion to teach in a way that matters more.
 [And now] I will dedicate my life to ensuring that every student I work with feels loved, seen and empowered to create a life for themselves that is filled with promise, success and joy.